ministryofjustice/security-guidance/docs/glossary.md

 -   **Operational Security Team \(OST\)**

     A security team within the MoJ.
+They help protect against cyber attacks, and help manage [incidents](#incident).
+Sometimes referred to as the [Blue Team](#blue-team).
 They can be contacted through email: [security@justice.gov.uk](mailto:security@justice.gov.uk).

 <a name="out-of-band-check"></a>

 -   **Out of band check**

     An additional check performed using a different communication channel, to verify identity or intent.
 The check helps prevent [phishing](#phishing) or [social engineering](#social-engineering) attacks.
 For example, if you receive an email from a senior manager, asking you to perform an unusual task, you should want to check that the request is genuine.
 If you reply by email to the original request, that's an 'in band' check, and can't be trusted, because it's possible the manager's email has been compromised.
 But if you called the manager by mobile phone to check the request, that's using a different communication technology, so it's an out of band check.
 A [threat actor](#threat-actor) would have to compromise both the manager's email and their mobile phone account to succeed in tricking you.
+For more detail on out of band checks, refer to [this additional information](#out-of-band-checks).

 <a name="password"></a>